armbian/documentation/docs/User-Guide_Networking.md

+---
+description: "Configure Armbian networking on single-board computers with Netplan, systemd-networkd and NetworkManager, including static IP addresses and DHCP examples."
+---

 ## Networking

 Armbian uses [**Netplan.io**](https://netplan.io/) to describe networking configurations.
 Netplan is a utility to easily configure Linux networking, using a declarative approach.